Interactive Brokers Review: Pros, Cons, And How It Compares | for 2026

 Interactive Brokers is regulated by the US Securities and Exchange Commission and the Commodity Futures Trading Commission.
 Australian Securities and Investments Commission (AFSL: 453554) and is a participant of ASX, ASX 24 and Chi-X Australia.
 Is a member of the Investment Industry Regulatory Organization of Canada (IIROC) and Member - Canadian Investor Protection Fund.
 Is authorised and regulated by the Financial Conduct Authority.
 FCA register entry number 208159.
 Is regulated by the Commission de Surveillance du Secteur Financier (CSSF).
 Is regulated by the Central Bank of Ireland (CBI, reference number C423427).
 Is licensed and regulated by the Central Bank of Hungary (Magyar Nemzeti Bank) under no. H-EN-III-623/2020.
 Is regulated by the Hong Kong Securities and Futures Commission.
 Is a member of NSE, BSE, SEBI.
 Regn.
 No. SEBI Registration No. INZ000217730; NSDL: IN-DP-NSDL-301-2008.
 CIN-U67120MH2007FTC170004.
 Is regulated by Kanto Local Finance Bureau (Registration No.187).
 Is licensed and regulated by the Monetary Authority of Singapore (Licence No. CMS100917)..

-Interactive Brokers, as a business, has a strong collection of rules for ensuring honest trading on its platform.
-For data encryption purposes, it provides an industry-standard secure socket layer (SSL).
+Interactive Brokers, as a business, has a strong collection of rules for ensuring fair trading on its platform.
+For data encryption purposes, it supplies an industry-standard secure socket layer (SSL).

-As per the company's privacy regulations, customer information is never to be shared with any other institutions or individuals.
+As per the company's privacy regulations, client data is to not be shared with any other institutions or individuals.
 Including credit history and other financial information.

 Interactive Brokers Awards

-Interactive Brokers have won a lot of industry awards over the time they have been running as an online broker.
-We detail the most notable awards for Interactive Brokers here.
+Interactive Brokers have won numerous industry awards over the time they have been operating as an online trading platform.
+We list the most recognised awards for Interactive Brokers below.

 - In 2019 Interactive Brokers was awarded Best Online Broker.